Atopic Dermatitis in Adults: Impact on Sexuality

 Eczema and decreased interest in intimacy

 Many chronic conditions can have an impact on sexual well-being.
 Genital lesions can be painful and interfere with sexual performance.
 When skin is itchy, raw or sore some may be uncomfortable being touched.
 This can reduce your interest in or capacity for intimacy.
 There are other ways to be affectionate and encourage closeness.
-Communicating with your partner should reinforce your desire to please the partner regardless of AD.
+Communicating with your partner should reinforce your desire to please the partner regardless of eczema.

 Quality of life